By Kelly Davis

 Course: Text Mining

 People might assume that folks working in the field of data mining are cold, detached types — typical scientists.
 The reality is, it’s a profession that requires a creative mind and, quite often, a desire to make the world a better place.
-That’s what drew Extension instructor Ion Nemteanu to his current job at medical technology company Becton Dickinson.
-There, as manager of analytic services, he uses data analysis to improve patient safety.
-Prior to landing his current job, and while earning his master’s degree in predictive analytics at Northwestern, Nemteanu says he realized he wanted to pursue a career that made people’s lives better — “where I could participate in the proliferation of data for the greater good,” he explains.
+That’s what drew Extension instructor Ion Nemteanu to his field.
+While earning his master’s degree in predictive analytics at Northwestern, Nemteanu says he realized he wanted to pursue a career that made people’s lives better — “where I could participate in the proliferation of data for the greater good,” he explains.
 And, of course, there’s the fact that analyzing large amounts of data can be pretty darn fun: “Some days are like playing detective,” he says, “while others are like being the mad scientist.”
 Nemteanu’s text mining course is part of Extension’s growing offerings in data analysis.

 How did you get started in your career field?